 Pepitas (for garnish)

 Heat the oil in a large deep soup pot over medium heat.
-Sauté the onion and bell peppers until tender, about 5 minutes.
-Add the garlic and sauté 3 minutes longer.
+Sauté the onion and bell peppers until tender, about five minutes.
+Add the garlic and sauté three minutes longer.
 Add in the turkey, and cook until evenly brown.

 Mix in tomatoes, pumpkin, and chicken stock.
 Season with adobo sauce, cumin, pepper, and salt.
 Reduce heat to low, cover, and simmer 20 minutes or until pumpkin is tender.
 If desired, gently smash pumpkin chunks against the side of the pot.
 This gives the chili a creamier texture.